PGC Grad School

 Alicia Unruh, Abbotsford, BC

-This course is open to male and female college players and PGC grads entering 11th-12th grade & College Players who have completed the Point Guard College course.
+This course is open to male and female college players and PGC grads entering 11th - 12th & College who have completed the Point Guard College course.

 This is our only PGC Grad School offered and enrollment is limited to 96 players.
 The session will fill up quickly, so don’t wait to sign up.